Catholic Electoral Action: Ideology

 The coalition also emphasized the need to develop and maintain good and very close relations with the United States, with the coalition regarding the US as a vanguard of "stability and security on the European continent".
 This strongly pro-American and pro-European stance ran contrary to other Catholic groupings and the remarks of Polish Catholic clergy itself, which argued for an independent foreign policy, warning that Poland should avoid alienating Russia and beware of Western domination of Polish markets.

 On economical matters, the Catholic Electoral Action put forward a postulate based on free market economy and strongly supported private ownership, although it proposed regulations such as protection for domestic industries and agriculture, and welfare measures which would allow women to not participate in labor force and be given a state pension as homemakers, if they wished so.
 The free-market approach of the coalition contradicted its Catholic-nationalist reputation, especially in the wake of statements made by Pope John Paul II, who stated that the entire Catholic tradition is "in clear opposition to capitalism as a socioeconomic system as well as a general system of values", condemning it as a system that "enables the powerful to exploit the weak, hiding their often brutal egoism behind so-called iron laws of economics" and asserting that it is the "living opposite of the Gospel" and an "unethical form of exploitation of the natural law of ownership".
+Despite this, the party also had an anti-capitalist appeal, according to political scientist Stanisław Kozyr-Kowalski:

+It is worth noting that WAK was treated by part of voters as a party of protest, as a defender of the Catholic Polish nation against rapacious and thus "godless," capitalism, since during the campaign WAK did not foreswear social criticism.
+Is it by accident that WAK received 30% of its votes from pensioners, peasants, and blue-collar workers?